nearform/openshift-ansible/vagrant/README.md

 The iso image that the vagrant image is created from should be the 'RHEL 7.2 Binary DVD' image on the Red Hat downloads site.
 The box name I have used in the Vagrantfile is 'rhel/7.2'

 When installing Openshift Container Platform the Vagrantfile assumes a Red Hat Employee subscription 'Employee SKU'.
-If you aren't a Red Hat Employee then simply hard code the Pool ID of the subscription that gives you access to the Openshift Container Platform rpms (this could be a 30 day trial subscription).
+If you aren't a Red Hat Employee then simply override with your pool id of the subscription that gives you access to the Openshift Container Platform rpms (this could be a 30 day trial subscription).

+    export RHSM_POOL=<our pool id>

+The OS for the origin install defaults to centos but can be overridden by the following environment variable

+    export ORIGIN_OS=<desired OS>

 Installation
 ------------